lcoronad/CloudApplicationsOPC/README.md

 # CloudApplicationsOPC
-Projects course Advanced Cloud Applications OPC for business case Freelancers4J inc.
+Projects for assignment of course Advanced Cloud Applications OCP for business case Freelancers4J inc.

 This project have four directories

 * api-gateway-service: Entry point for front-end clients
 * freelancer-service: Provides information about freelancers
 * project-service: Provides information about projects
-* ocp: Commands for create project and applications in OpenShift 3.11, and templates for databases MongoDB and PostgreSQL in format YAML
+* ocp: Commands for create projects and applications in OpenShift 3.11, and templates for databases MongoDB and PostgreSQL in format YAML

 ## URL Git hub